FACING FABRY TOGETHER

 If one person in a family has Fabry disease, other family members (including siblings, children, parents, aunts, uncles, and cousins) may also have Fabry disease.
-On average, five other family members may be affected as well.
-This makes Fabry disease very much a family disease—not just immediate family, but extended family as well.
+On average, five other family members may be affected.
+This makes Fabry very much a family disease—not just immediate family, but extended family as well.

-Fabry disease is an X-linked disease, which means that the altered gene is located on the X chromosome.
-To understand this better, it is helpful to understand a little about genetics.
+Fabry is an X-linked disease, which means that the altered gene is located on the X chromosome.

 Chromosomes are the packaged genetic information used to make proteins that allow your body to work.
 Humans have 46 chromosomes.
 Two of them, called sex chromosomes, or X and Y chromosomes, determine whether a person will be male or female.
 Females have two X chromosomes, and males have an X and a Y chromosome.
 Females inherit an X chromosome from both their mother and father.
 Males inherit their X chromosome from their mother and their Y chromosome from their father.

 The gene associated with Fabry disease is called GLA, and it is located on the X chromosome.
 The chance of inheriting the GLA alteration for Fabry disease depends on whether it came from the father or the mother.
-For each pregnancy, a woman with Fabry disease has a 50% chance (1 in 2) of passing on the GLA alteration to her son or daughter.
+For each pregnancy, a female with Fabry disease has a 50% chance (1 in 2) of passing on the GLA alteration to her son or daughter.